luketurner/lpass-add/README.md

 $ lpass edit --notes SSH/mycompany/test/deployment-pubkey
 ```

-I recommend you find an organizational system that works well for you.
+I recommend you find an organizational system that works well for you. `lpass-add` doesn't care about anything except the Notes field in the entry, so there is a lot of flexibility for integrating it into any LastPass power-user setup.

 ---